adavis46/writ350sp17/Week_2/README.md

 [George R.R.
 Martin Still Uses a DOS Word Processor](https://www.youtube.com/watch?v=X5REM-3nWHg)

 ## Deliverables
-1. Compose a proposal memo for project #1.
+1. Compose a specification memo for project #1.
 Your memo should follow standard format (pp. 253) and provide the following information:

 * Concept, principle, or process you want to illustrate
 * Medium you plan to use for the project (infographic, website, other form of illustration)